ishtiaqhimel/notes/kubernetes/kubernetes.md

 - Pod is not a process but environment for running containers
 - Usually we don't need to create Pod manually.
 Deployment, StatefulSet and DaemonSet manages pods.
 PodTemplates are specification for creating Pods and are included in workload resources such as Deployment, StatefulSet, DaemonSet.
 - When the pod template is updated, the controller creates new pod based on updated template and replace the existing one.
+- Some Pods have init containers as well as app containers
+- Init containers run and complete before the app containers are started
+- The kubelet refuses to run a Pod where you have specified a Pod OS, if this isn't the same as the operating system for the node where that kubelet is running
+- Pod Topology Spread Constraint : Using topologyKey we can put pods on different zones and nodes.
+- Pod Termination : API Server updates the pod status and the pod in the api server is considered dead beyond grace period(30s).
+Kubelet notices the pod updates and start graceful shutdown.
+Control Plane removes the shutting-down Pod from Endpoints.
+The pod can no longer provide service.
+Other objects no longer consider the pod valid.
+When the graceful shutdown period is over, kubelet triggers forcible shutdown.
+- Pod Disruption Budget : Pod disruption budget tries to ensure a minimum number of pod running always.
+It prevents voluntary disruption such a directly deleting a pos or updating a deployment pod template causing restart.
+However, it can not prevent involuntary disruption such as hardware failure or kernel panic.
+Though it counts both disruption.